Julien-cpsn/chat-bot/README.md

 Say the name of any of the 9 alignement chart cases to choose which action the robot will do.
 Please refer to the [Story Board](#story-board) for the consequence of the choice.

 ### The assistant
-Say "Ok Pepper" and then talk to the robot it will transcript the text using Whisper and it will respond using ChatGPT.
+Say "Ok" and then talk to the robot it will transcript the text using Whisper and it will respond using ChatGPT.

 ## Story Board